alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Your permission will last a year but you may need more inspections if your site has a higher risk of diseases.

+$CTA

-^You only need to apply to make supplier documents separately if you're not already authorised to issue plant passports.
+You only need to apply to make supplier documents separately if you're not already authorised to issue plant passports.

+$CTA

 ### Inspection fees